Terry Jones (pastor): Denmark

 In May 2017 he was banned from entering Denmark according to an announcement by Inger Støjberg, then Danish Minister for Immigration, Integration and Housing.

 Death threats

 Since July 2009, Jones and his church have received hundreds of death threats by phone and mail, while some have been published on websites overseas.

 In March 2011, the Pakistani radical Islamist group Jama'at-ud-Da'wah issued a US$2.2 million reward and fatwa calling for Jones' death.

-After the 2012 Koran burning protest, an Iranian cleric called for Jones to be executed.
+After the 2012 Qur'an burning protest, an Iranian cleric called for Jones to be executed.

-Al Qaeda in the Arabian Peninsula featured Jones on a 'Wanted Dead' poster in its tenth edition of Inspire Magazine in March 2013.
+Al Qaeda in the Arabian Peninsula featured Jones on a 'Wanted Dead' poster in its tenth edition of Inspire in March 2013.